Esri/python-toolbox-for-rapid/README.md

 * #### Update Discharge Map

   This tool updates the existing map document by applying symbology from a template layer file to the layer(s) in the map document.
 The tool is run only if the discharge table has been updated.

+### Postprocessing tools for flood inundation

+* #### Create HAND Mosaic Dataset

+  This tool creates a mosaic dataset and add HAND raster to the mosaic dataset for the same number of times as the number of time steps as in the RAPID discharge file.

+* #### Create Water Level Table

+  This tool creates a flat table of stream ID (COMID), discharge in cubic meter per second (Q_cumes), discharge in cubic feet per second (Q_cfs), flood stage height in meter (H_m), flood stage height in feet (H_ft), and time (TimeValue)

+* #### Convert Catchment Polygons to Raster

+  This tool converts catchmen polygons to raster using the same extent, cell size and coordinate system as the HAND raster.

 ### Utilities Tools